DuckDuckG0ose/Northstar/README.md

 To use the program use run Frontier.exe
 If you need to install it either use
 `$ git clone https://github.com/VisualDeVenture/Frontier`
- and then run Frontier.exe or use the installer contained in [Github Releases](https://github.com/VisualDeVenture/Frontier/releases)
+ and then run Main.exe or use the installer contained in [Github Releases](https://github.com/VisualDeVenture/Frontier/releases)

 ### TO DO
 All done friends!
 Any of your suggestions you can subimit at our [Discord server](https://discord.gg/GkhwF53JbF)